Judge Scolds ICE for Failing to Protect Detainees From Coronavirus

 SAN FRANCISCO (CN)— A federal judge on Tuesday skewered Immigration and Customs Enforcement for failing to take simple actions to ensure the safety of detainees at two California detention centers amid the Covid-19 pandemic.

-“ICE has not even begun the most basic steps that would be needed to put ICE in a position to figure out how to reduce the crowding in these faculties in a way that would better protect the safety of the detainees,” U.S. District Judge Vince Chhabria said during a Zoom video hearing.
+“ICE has not even begun the most basic steps that would be needed to put ICE in a position to figure out how to reduce the crowding in these facilities in a way that would better protect the safety of the detainees,” U.S. District Judge Vince Chhabria said during a Zoom video hearing.

 More than 400 immigrants filed a class action against the federal agency last week seeking immediate release from Mesa Verde detention center in Bakersfield and Yuba County Jail in Marysville.
 The immigrants say ICE has refused to take meaningful action to prevent infection, such as reducing the population so detainees can maintain the recommended 6 feet distance from others.
 They claim the unsafe conditions constitute deliberate indifference in violation of the Fifth Amendment.
 They seek a temporary restraining order requiring ICE to start releasing detainees.